fanderzon/rust-hacknight-projects/README.md

 ## Medium level project
 Build something fun with Rocket, the fast and friendly web framework.

-> It is recommended to have a decent familiarity with Rust itself, as learning enough of the ins and outs of a framework can be hard enough in 2 hours.
+> It is recommended to have a decent familiarity with Rust itself, as learning enough of the ins and outs of a framework to build something can be hard enough in 2 hours.

 #### Resources
 Official docs: https://rocket.rs/guide/